GSA/digitalgov.gov/content/posts/2015-10-27-trends-on-tuesday-users-spend-most-of-their-time-in-social-apps.md

 ---
+url: /2015/10/27/trends-on-tuesday-users-spend-most-of-their-time-in-social-apps/
 date: 2015-10-27 10:00:58 -0400
-title: 'Trends on Tuesday\: Users Spend Most of Their Time in Social Apps'
+title: 'Trends on Tuesday: Users Spend Most of Their Time in Social Apps'
 summary: 'ComScore released a&nbsp;new 2015 U.S. Mobile App report tracking native mobile app usage among adults over 18 years old, and it reinforced a lot of the&nbsp;trends we&rsquo;ve been reporting on DigitalGov.
-Quartz succinctly summarized the report with the headline\: &ldquo;You really only use three apps on your phone.&rdquo; The&nbsp;report clearly pointed out that Americans spend'
+Quartz succinctly summarized the report with the headline: &ldquo;You really only use three apps on your phone.&rdquo; The&nbsp;report clearly pointed out that Americans spend'
-authors: [wsullivan]
+authors:
+  - wsullivan
 categories:
   - Mobile
 tag: